 The hues of nature you have robbed in vain,

-Even the stolen pastels of your eyes,
+Filched too, the painted pastels of your eyes,

 You lived a life of sordid pantomime;